sjoerdvisscher/blog/2014/2014-09-03 real world one-liner examples.md

 -----------------
 There are 3 uses of generics that I can think of which don't work with `one-liner`:

 - Code that uses meta data.
-For example Aeson needs record field names to generate JavaScript property names.
+For example `aeson` needs record field names to generate JavaScript property names.
 - Code that does calculations on types.
 For example deriving zippers needs to calculate the derivative of a type.
 - Code that needs non-trivial return types.
-An example here is deriving lenses, which if you do it generically returns a list of HLists, with a lens to each field of each constructor.
+An example here is deriving lenses, which if you do it generically returns a list of `HList`s, with a lens to each field of each constructor.

 Conclusion
 ----------
 Looking for practical uses of generics turned out to be very useful.
-As I had hoped, most generic functions that did not fit in one of the 3 categories above, were implementable with `one-liner`, and the few ones that didn't provided useful new additions to the library.
+As I had hoped, most generic functions that did not fit in one of the 3 categories above, were implementable with `one-liner`, and the few ones that didn't provide useful new additions to the library.

 _You can add comments to this article [on reddit][13]._